ivan-volnov/pure/README.md

 Colors can be changed by using [`zstyle`](http://zsh.sourceforge.net/Doc/Release/Zsh-Modules.html#The-zsh_002fzutil-Module) with a pattern of the form `:prompt:pure:$color_name` and style `color`.
 The color names, their default, and what part they affect are:
 - `execution_time` (yellow) - The execution time of the last command when exceeding `PURE_CMD_MAX_EXEC_TIME`.
 - `git:branch` (242) - The name of the current branch when in a Git repository.
-- `git:branch:cached` (red) - The name of the current branch when the data isn't fresh.
-- `git:dirty` (218) - The asterisk showing the branch is dirty.
 - `host` (242) - The hostname when on a remote machine.
 - `path` (blue) - The current path, for example, `PWD`.
 - `prompt:error` (red) - The `PURE_PROMPT_SYMBOL` when the previous command has *failed*.